 Growing up, many young boys play superhero and dream of saving the world.
 In reality, nurses are as close to real-life superheroes as it gets.
 While the number of men in nursing is growing, they still represent less than 10 percent of the field.
 Men who choose careers in nursing often do so because of a strong desire to help others.
-In fact, there are many reasons why men find nursing is an excellent career choice.
+However, there are many other reasons why men find nursing to be an excellent career choice.

 Male nurses can earn a good living and enrich lives

 Nursing is not just personally and professionally rewarding, it’s also lucrative.
 According to the U.S. National Bureau of Labor Statistics, registered nurses (RNs) make about $77,000 per year.
 The top 10 percent of nurse earners make about $111,000 per year.
 Salary varies depending on experience, education, geography, and other factors.